Working with imagery

 Dynamic maps with Leaflet

-mapSpain provides a plugin to be used with the leaflet package.
-Here you can find some quick examples:
+mapSpain provides a plugin for the Leaflet package.
+Below are some quick examples:

 Earthquakes in Tenerife (last year)